Annamarie2019/deposit/confirm-deposit.md

 .on("data", async (transactionHash) => {
     // retrieve the transaction.
     let tx = await web3.eth.getTransaction(transactionHash);
-    // If it is directed to our address... if (tx.to === receivingAddress) {
+    // If it is directed to the receiving address... if (tx.to === receivingAddress) {
         // mark it as pending.
         console.log("Transaction", tx.hash, "is pending");